 Cases, sometimes fatal, of thrombotic microangiopathy, including thrombotic thrombocytopenic purpura/hemolytic uremic syndrome (TTP/HUS), have been reported in the postmarketing setting in patients who received bortezomib.
 Monitor for signs and symptoms of TTP/HUS.
-If the diagnosis is suspected, stop Bortezomib for Injection and evaluate.
-If the diagnosis of TTP/HUS is excluded, consider restarting Bortezomib for Injection.
-The safety of reinitiating Bortezomib for Injection therapy in patients previously experiencing TTP/HUS is not known.
+If the diagnosis is suspected, stop bortezomib and evaluate.
+If the diagnosis of TTP/HUS is excluded, consider restarting bortezomib.
+The safety of reinitiating bortezomib therapy in patients previously experiencing TTP/HUS is not known.